-One way to improve your storage is to use network attached storage (NAS) boxes, into which you install two, four or eight (depending on the unit) hard drives.
-The NAS is a miniature server of its own, and handles the care and feeding of your data using RAID (Redundant Array of Inexpensive Disks) – a technology that spreads more than one copy of your data across many disks, so if you lose one you can replace it without your data going missing.
+One way to improve your storage is to use network-attached storage (NAS) boxes, into which you install two, four, or eight (depending on the unit) hard drives.
+The NAS is a miniature server of its own and handles the care and feeding of your data using RAID (Redundant Array of Inexpensive Disks) – a technology that spreads more than one copy of your data across many disks, so if you lose one you can replace it without your data going missing.

-A good RAID-capable NAS – popular models include NETGEAR ReadyNAS, Seagate BlackArmor, LaCie’s 5BIG, Buffalo’s TeraStation, HP’s Mediasmart Server, and others – minimises the risk that your data will be lost due to a hard drive failure.
-With good models available for under $1,000 and hard drives sitting around the $100 mark, a good NAS setup is a bare-minimum investment to ensure your data doesn’t suffer a disaster.
+A good RAID-capable NAS – popular models include NETGEAR ReadyNAS, Seagate BlackArmor, LaCie’s 5BIG, Buffalo’s TeraStation, HP’s Mediasmart Server, and others – minimizes the risk that your data will be lost due to a hard drive failure.
+With good models available for under $1,000 and hard drives sitting around the $100 mark, a good NAS setup is a bare minimum investment to ensure your data doesn’t suffer a disaster.
 Just plug it into your network, turn it on, and you’re ready to go.
 Some companies will even go to the extreme of purchasing two NAS boxes, set them up in different locations, and have them replicate data continuously – just in case.

-“Small businesses want storage on site and they want to benefit from all the fancy features the bigger guys have, but they want to know absolutely nothing about it,” says Clive Gold, Australia-New Zealand chief technical officer with EMC.
+“Small businesses want storage on-site and they want to benefit from all the fancy features the bigger guys have, but they want to know absolutely nothing about it,” says Clive Gold, Australia-New Zealand chief technical officer with EMC.

 Yet even a well-placed NAS can have its share of problems in the event of physical disaster – and you can’t afford hiccups in your storage and backup strategy.
 If things go bad, your business hinges on the reliability of your backup, and your DR plans, which include finding replacement equipment, and an office from which to run it as soon as humanly possible.